ValenReynolds/Valen-Tri-3-Work/test_corrections.md

 Digital images are often represented by the red, green, and blue values (an RGB triplet) of each individual pixel in the image.
 A photographer is manipulating a digital image and overwriting the original image.
 Which of the following describes a lossless transformation of the digital image?
 * I forgot what lossless means.
 I thought it could lose a little bit.
 The right answer is hard to understand and I don't know how lossless is done.

+# Finals Week-2 Quiz-3
+I ran out of time to do this and could not work in class due to computer problems.
+Please reset this quiz so I can complete it.